TwilightEch03s/cmpm-121-f25-d3/PLAN.md

 - [x] refactor code so no repeated functions are used
 - [x] set anchor point for the map at (0,0)
 - [x] make player move using a top-down movement system
-- [ ] implement spawn and despawn cells so the player can infinitly encounter the the entire grid
+- [x] implement spawn and despawn cells so the player can infinitly encounter the the entire grid
+- [x] add a score threshold that the player must reach, once reach tell the player they won!
+- [x] add player movement UI
 - [ ] clean up and refactor before finishing d3.b
 - ...